-Before I answer the question, “What is the difference between Am I Hungry? and intuitive eating, HAES®, or other mindful eating programs?”, let me say that although I can’t speak for the others, I believe there are more similarities than differences between us.
-Most important, we are all doing the essential work of “cracking the cultural veneer” (as Am I Hungry? facilitator Julie Goyette MS RDN described it recently).
+Before I answer the question, “What is the difference between Am I Hungry? and intuitive eating?”, let me say although I can’t speak for the others, I believe there are more similarities than differences between these approaches.

-If you’re reading this, you’re already aware that there’s an incredible shift happening in the way many health and wellness professionals approach nutrition, physical activity, and self-care.
-This grassroots “anti-diet” movement (for lack of a better word) has emerged from the growing awareness that decades of dieting have seriously disrupted our instinctive relationship with food and our bodies.
+You may already be aware that there’s an incredible shift happening in the way many health and wellness professionals approach nutrition, physical activity, and self-care.
+This grassroots “anti-diet” or “non-diet” movement has emerged from the growing awareness that decades of dieting have seriously disrupted our instinctive relationship with food and our bodies.

-But that begs the question, how is Am I Hungry? different?
+But that begs the question: what is the difference between Am I Hungry? and Intuitive Eating

 - The Mindful Eating Cycle is built on the mindfulness principles of awareness, non-judgment, curiosity, and acceptance.